 The discovered neighbor mesh STA shall be considered a candidate peer mesh STA if and only if all of the following conditions are met:

-The mesh STA uses the same mesh profile as the received Beacon or Probe Response frame indicates for the neighbor mesh STA.
+The discovered neighbor mesh STA has the same mesh STA configuration as the scanning mesh STA (see 14.2.4 (Mesh STA configuration)).

 NOTE—If the scanning mesh STA has not become a member of any MBSS yet, it might simply activate the same mesh profile as the discovered neighbor mesh STA’s profile to fulfill this condition.